 GASB 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position, effective for periods beginning after December 15, 2011, provides financial reporting guidance.
 Deferred outflows are the consumption of net assets and deferred inflows are the acquisition of net assets, applicable to future reporting periods.
-Net position is identified by Concepts Statement No. 4 as the residual of all other elements presented in a statement of financial position and requires the incorporation of deferred outflows and inflows into the required components of the residual measure and renaming that measure, known as net assets, as net position.
-An item is not considered a deferred outflow of resources or a deferred infow of resources unless specifically required by a GASB pronouncement.
-Currently only GASB 53 Accounting and Financial Reporting for Derivative Instruments and GASB 60 contain this requirement.
-Management is in the process of reviewing this statement and its potential affect upon their financial reporting but does not expect any material impact.
+Net position is identified by Concepts Statement No. 4 as the residual of all other elements presented in a statement of financial position and requires the incorporation of deferred outflows and inflows into the required components of the residual measure and renaming that measure, known previously as net assets, as net position.
+The University implemented the financial reporting guidance included in this statement.